cosmos/cosmos-sdk/x/staking/README.md

 * the delegation has less shares than the ones worth of `Amount`
 * existing `UnbondingDelegation` has maximum entries as defined by `params.MaxEntries`
 * the `Amount` has a denomination different than one defined by `params.BondDenom`
+* the unbonded delegation is a `ValidatorBond` and the reduction in validator bond would cause the existing liquid delegation to exceed the cap.

 When this message is processed the following actions occur:

+* if the delegation is a validator bond, the `ValidatorBondShares` of the validator is decreased.

+* if the delegator is a liquid staking provider, the `TotalLiquidStakedTokens` and the validator's `LiquidShares` are decreased.

 * validator's `DelegatorShares` and the delegation's `Shares` are both reduced by the message `SharesAmount`
 * calculate the token worth of the shares remove that amount tokens held within the validator